kldtz/SIF/README.md

 # SIF

+**This fork:** Fixed two bugs and made reading word embeddings from file more memory efficient (to be able to run the code on my laptop).

+---

 This is the code for [the paper](https://openreview.net/forum?id=SyK00v5xx) "A Simple but Tough-to-Beat Baseline for Sentence Embeddings".

 The code is written in python and requires numpy, scipy, pickle, sklearn, theano and the lasagne library.